custom-components/sensor.nintendo_wishlist/README.md

 ### Sensors

-After you successfully setup the integration a number of sesnors will be created.
+After you successfully setup the integration a number of sensors will be created.

 #### `sensor.nintendo_wishlist`